Tuesday, July 29, 2025

 Like the speaker this morning said, I know our church isn't perfect.
 I know the individuals who make up the church aren't perfect.
 I definitely am not.

 But this was rough.
 Having my daughter move back in with us is an extreme change.
 The physical move messed us up physically and emotionally and adjusting to her being here is an adjustment like no other.
-My husband and I basically lived in 3 rooms before - a den/kitchenette, a study (which is filled with all of our equipment as well as big desks for the large monitors we need when editing), and a bedroom.
+My husband and I basically lived in 3 rooms before - a den/kitchenette, a study (which is filled with all of our photography equipment as well as big desks for the large monitors we need when editing), and a bedroom.
 Now we live in 2 rooms - a bedroom/den (we moved the couch in there) and the study.
 My dresser is in the landing at the top of the stairs as is our bedroom/den.
 It hurts to climb the stairs, so I hang out at my desk way more than I should.

 Even though it's a huge change, there were no other options and we will do anything to keep her from being homeless.
 I feel that that God is going to use this time to bring her to Him.
 But even knowing that, it's still really, really hard.